 - § The goal of WBEM (Web-based Enterprise Management) is to provide interoperable technology based on the CIM standard.
-This standard is also driven by the DMTF. - § SBLIM is an Open-Source WBEM instrumentation project; see http://oss.software.ibm.com/developerworks/oss/sblim/ - § It currently uses XML over HTTP protocol, but this may change into ASN.1 over HTTP for performance reasons - § CMPI (Common Manageability Programming Interface) instrumentation interface (standardized API with CIM compliant semantics and operations) to make provider independent from CIMOM technology
+This standard is also driven by the DMTF. - § SBLIM is an Open-Source WBEM instrumentation project; see http://sourceforge.net/projects/sblim - § CMPI (Common Manageability Programming Interface) instrumentation interface (standardized API with CIM compliant semantics and operations) to make provider independent from CIMOM technology